damien-pous/approx-models/README.md

 **Requirements**

-Coq 8.13 with libraries interval, coquelicot 3.2.0
+Coq >=8.14 with libraries interval, coquelicot, and reduction-effects (temporarily)

 **Description**